-pixels, masks: LISTofCARD32 Errors: Alloc, Colormap, Value
+pixels, masks: LISTofCARD32

+Errors: Alloc, Colormap, Value

 The number of colors must be positive, and the number of planes must be nonnegative (or a Value error results).
 If C colors and P planes are requested, then C pixels and P masks are returned.
 No mask will have any bits in common with any other mask or with any of the pixels.
-By ORing together masks and pixels, C%2 sup P% distinct pixels can be produced; all of these are allocated writable by the request.
+By ORing together masks and pixels, $C2^P$ distinct pixels can be produced; all of these are allocated writable by the request.
 For GrayScale or PseudoColor, each mask will have exactly one bit set to 1; for DirectColor, each will have exactly three bits set to 1.
-If contiguous is True and if all masks are ORed together, a single contiguous set of bits will be formed for GrayScale or PseudoColor.
+If contiguous is True and if all masks are ORed together, a single contiguous set of bits will be formed for GrayScale or PseudoColor, and three contiguous sets of bits (one within each pixel subfield) for DirectColor.
 The RGB values of the allocated entries are undefined.